-Hollywood’s Forgiveness of Mel Gibson is No Substitute for Divine Mercy
+Mel Gibson’s Hollywood Redemption is No Substitute for Divine Mercy

 Susie Lloyd’s articles have appeared in Catholic Digest, The Latin Mass Magazine and the National Catholic Register.
 Her first two books, Please Don’t Drink the Holy Water and Bless Me, Father, for I Have Kids show the funny side of being a big, Catholic home-schooling family in the modern world.
 Her latest book, Yes, God! draws parenting lessons from the home lives of young priests and religious.
 She and her husband, Greg, have been married for 27 years and have seven lively children and two grandchildren.
 She writes from the middle bench of her beat up minivan.

-Twenty years ago I started praying for Mel Gibon.
+Twenty years ago I started praying for Mel Gibson.
 I admit, that this noble idea was born out of a crush.
 I’m not embarrassed about it any more than I’m embarrassed that I had a crush on Santa when I was five – because so did every other five year old.
 But cradle Catholic that I am, I gave up my Mel fantasy and started praying for the real Mel and his family.

 Back then, Mel was successfully married and had a normal family.
 As a Catholic, normal means you accept the kids God sends you – seven in their case - and you are married to their mother.
 This was miraculous in Hollywood.
 It’s miraculous anywhere.
 Catholic families are at the top of Satan’s hit list.
 Right next to priests.